 The Estelle M. Black Library at Rock Valley College features nearly 75,000 volumes and more than 650 periodicals, and access to the interlibrary loan system.
 It also features spaces for individual and group study, and if you get thirsty, there's a coffee shop in the lobby!

 Have fun.
 Try stuff.
 RVC gives you opportunities to get involved.
 There are lots of student activities to choose from.
 We offer more than 20 clubs and organizations.
 Try your hands at student government.
 Join the staff of our campus newspaper.
 What's it going to be?

-After you have enrolled at Rock Valley College and have completed the placement process (Accuplacer test or ACT/SAT scores which waive the Accuplacer Test), the next step is to register for and attend an Educational Planning Session.
+After you have enrolled at Rock Valley College and have completed the placement process (Accuplacer test or ACT/SAT scores which waive the Accuplacer Test), the next step is to register for and attend a Getting Started Session.